Elena Sweater Knitting Pattern for Beginners

-The sweater is knit in classic stockinette stitch.
-This creates a sweater that drapes beautifully in worsted weight yarn.
+The stockinette stitch creates a timeless classic sweater that drapes beautifully in worsted weight yarn.
+This is one of my favorite sweaters, I hope it will be yours too!

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.

-This free sweater pattern includes 9 sizes.
+This free knitting pattern includes 9 sizes.
 The sizes are to fit bust sizes 30″ through 62″ with a generous amount of ease.

 More Easy Knitting Patterns